htdebeer/paru/index.md

 system and [pandoc's manual](http://pandoc.org/README.html) on how to use pandoc.

-Usage: Pary says hello to pandoc
+Usage: Paru says hello to pandoc
 --------------------------------

 Using paru is straightforward.
 It is a thin "rubyesque" layer around the